metabrainz/troi-recommendation-playground/docs/introduction.rst

 .. autoclass:: troi.__init__.Recording

-Very often Recordings are created with name and mbid arguments and then the
+Very often Recordings are created with name and mbid arguments and then the :py:class:`~troi.musicbrainz.recording_lookup.RecordingLookupElement` is used to automatically lookup all the needed data (e.g. artist).

-.. autoclass:: troi.musicbrainz.recording_lookup.RecordingLookupElement

-is used to automatically lookup all the needed data (e.g. artist).

 A patch never processes data on its own -- a Patch returns a constructed pipeline of Elements that are chained